run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/get-started/about-citsmart/introduction-to-platform.md

 good client experience and being one-step ahead depends on how you connect the services and processes.

-That´s the new mindset for the new Companies and our CITSmart ESP - Enterprise Services Platform will help changes those corporates perspective.
+That´s the new mindset for the new Companies and our CITSmart Platform - Enterprise Services Platform will help changes those corporates perspective.

 !!! tip "About"